Dementia care and support

 How can live-in care help?

-- are familiar with the challenges faced everyday by the person with dementia and by their family and friends
+- Are familiar with the challenges faced everyday by the person living with dementia and by their family and friends

-- recognise that familiarity and continuity are particularly beneficial to people with dementia and so encourage their clients to adopt a daily routine
+- Recognise that familiarity and continuity are particularly beneficial to people living with dementia and so encourage their clients to adopt a daily routine

-Wherever possible, we try to arrange for a rotation of regular carers to look after a client with dementia, to minimise disruption and encourage a calming environment.
-To find out more, call 01732 355 231 to speak to one of our Care Consultants, or email email@example.com.
+Wherever possible, we try to arrange for a rotation of regular carers to look after a client living with dementia, to minimise disruption and encourage a calming environment.
+To find out more, speak to one of our friendly New Client Care Consultants.